 How is interstitial cystitis diagnosed?

-Because the symptoms of PBS/IC are similar to those of other disorders of the urinary system and because there is no definitive test to identify PBS/IC, doctors must exclude other conditions before making a diagnosis of PBS/IC.
+Because the symptoms of IC/PBS are similar to those of other disorders of the urinary system and because there is no definitive test to identify IC/PBS, doctors must exclude other conditions before making a diagnosis of IC/PBS.
 Among the disorders to be excluded are urinary tract or vaginal infections, bladder cancer, bladder inflammation or infection caused by radiation to the abdomen, eosinophilic and tuberculous cystitis, kidney stones, endometriosis, neurological disorders, sexually transmitted diseases, urinary tract infection with small numbers of bacteria, and, in men, chronic bacterial and nonbacterial prostatitis.

-Physical examination of an individual with PBS/IC may reveal tenderness of the bladder either when pushing on the abdomen over the bladder (just above the pubic bone) or during the pelvic examination in women.
-No specific physical findings are associated with PBS/IC.
+Physical examination of an individual with IC/PBS may reveal tenderness of the bladder either when pushing on the abdomen over the bladder (just above the pubic bone) or during the pelvic examination in women.
+No specific physical findings are associated with IC/PBS.

-Urinalysis and urine culture.
-These tests can detect and identify the most common bacteria in the urine that may be causing PBS/IC-like symptoms.
+Urinalysis and urine culture: These tests can detect and identify the most common bacteria in the urine that may be causing IC/PBS-like symptoms.
 A urine sample is obtained either by catheterization or by the "clean catch" method.
 For a clean catch, the patient washes the genital area before collecting a sample of urine "midstream" in a sterile container.
 White and red blood cells and bacteria in the urine suggest an infection of the urinary tract that can be treated with antibiotics.
-If urine is sterile for weeks or months while symptoms persist, a doctor may consider a diagnosis of PBS/IC.
+If urine is sterile for weeks or months while symptoms persist, a doctor may consider a diagnosis of IC/PBS.

-Potassium sensitivity test.
-A test known as the intravesical potassium sensitivity test (PST) has been developed to evaluate the leakiness of the protective lining of the bladder.
-Many people with PBS/IC have an abnormal PST suggesting an overly leaky urothelium (bladder lining).
+Potassium sensitivity test: A test known as the intravesical potassium sensitivity test (PST) has been developed to evaluate the leakiness of the protective lining of the bladder.
+Some experts recommend its use in the evaluation of IC/PBS, but it is no longer used routinely for this purpose because the results are not specific for IC/PBS; abnormal results can also be due to other conditions.
+The test also can be painful.
+Many people with IC/PBS have an abnormal PST suggesting an overly leaky urothelium (bladder lining).
 In the PST test, two different solutions (sterile water and a solution of potassium) are instilled separately into the bladder.
 The patient rates the severity of pain and/or urgency that occur when each solution is instilled.
 Using a scale of 0 to 5, the test is considered abnormal (positive) if the potassium solution induces at least a pain level of "2" and causes more pain than the sterile water.

-Before the relatively recent development of the PST, cystoscopy was the best diagnostic test available for PBS/IC.
+Before the relatively recent development of the PST, cystoscopy was the best diagnostic test available for IC/PBS.
 However, cystoscopy has its limitations.
-Ulcers are generally not observed in mild or early cases of PBS/IC, and glomerulations have been observed in normal individuals without symptoms of PBS/IC.
-Studies also have shown that cystoscopy has a 60% rate of underdiagnosing PBS/IC.
-Because of these limitations, cystoscopy is recommended only to exclude other possible causes of symptoms and not as the definitive diagnostic measure in PBS/IC.
+Ulcers are generally not observed in mild or early cases of IC/PBS, and glomerulations have been observed in normal individuals without symptoms of IC/PBS.
+Due to these limitations, cystoscopy is recommended only to exclude other possible causes of symptoms and not as the definitive diagnostic test for IC/PBS.

-One important note is that the distension often performed with cystoscopy leads to relief of symptoms in 20%-30% of people with PBS/IC, which generally lasts for three to six months following the procedure.
+It is important to note that the distension often performed with cystoscopy may lead to relief of symptoms in some patients with IC/PBS, which generally lasts from several weeks to months following the procedure.

-Biopsy.
-A biopsy is a microscopic examination of a small sample of tissue.
+Biopsy: A biopsy is a microscopic examination of a small sample of tissue.
 Samples of the bladder and urethra may be removed during cystoscopy and examined with a microscope later.
 A biopsy helps to exclude bladder cancer.
-It also may confirm the presence of mast cells or inflammation of the bladder wall that are consistent with a diagnosis of PBS/IC.
-Nevertheless, there is nothing on the biopsy that can make an absolute diagnosis of PBS/IC.
+It also may confirm the presence of mast cells or inflammation of the bladder wall that are consistent with a diagnosis of IC/PBS.
+Nevertheless, there is nothing on the biopsy that can make an absolute diagnosis of IC/PBS.